MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/deploy-multiple-windows-defender-application-control-policies.md

 ### Deploying multiple policies via ApplicationControl CSP

 Multiple WDAC policies can be managed from an MDM server through ApplicationControl configuration service provider (CSP).
-The CSP also provides support for rebootless policy deployment.
+The CSP also provides support for rebootless policy deployment.<br>

+However, when policies are un-enrolled from an MDM server, the CSP will attempt to remove every policy from devices, not just the policies added by the CSP.
+The reason for this is because the ApplicationControl CSP doesn't track enrollment sources for individual policies, even though it will query all policies on a device, regardless if they were deployed by the CSP.

 See [ApplicationControl CSP](/windows/client-management/mdm/applicationcontrol-csp) for more information on deploying multiple policies, optionally using MEM Intune's Custom OMA-URI capability.

 > [!NOTE]
 > WMI and GP do not currently support multiple policies.
 Instead, customers who cannot directly access the MDM stack should use the [ApplicationControl CSP via the MDM Bridge WMI Provider](/windows/client-management/mdm/applicationcontrol-csp#powershell-and-wmi-bridge-usage-guidance) to manage Multiple Policy Format WDAC policies.